 Relocating to Italy: The Cost of Living in A First-Tier City

-Given the draw of Milan and Rome, let’s look at how much is it really going to cost you to life in both cities.
-Of course, what one considers to be expensive or cheap is very subjective, and depends on where you are coming from, so this is a general guide based on certain standard expenses.
+Given the draw of Milan and Rome, let’s look at how much it’s really going to cost you to live in both cities.
+Of course, what one considers to be expensive or cheap is very subjective and depends on where you are coming from, so this is a general guide based on certain standard expenses.

-Utility bills are consumption-based, simply put; the more you consume, the more you pay.
-Also, due to the energy crisis, there has been a considerably increase in the price of gas and electricity, but this is nationwide.
-A single person should calculate approximately €150,00 a month and a family with two children would be roughly €250,00 — €400,00.
+Utility bills are consumption-based; simply put, the more you consume, the more you pay.
+Also, due to the energy crisis, there has been a considerable increase in the price of gas and electricity, but this is nationwide.
+A single person should budget approximately €150,00 a month, and a family with two children would be roughly €250,00 — €400,00.
 This actual cost will depend on which vendor you have, if you have signed up for a special price, and, of course, how much you consume.

 How much you will spend to eat out in both Milan and Rome will depend greatly on the level of restaurant and its location.
 In a mid-range restaurant, you should expect to spend around €80,00 for a three-course meal, which may include some inexpensive wine.
 A cheaper restaurant should be somewhere around €20,00 per person.

 The cost of going out and getting entertainment will depend on where you go and the level of what you are paying for.
 Given that both cities offer a wide range of things to do that are not free, you should calculate this into your budget, putting aside a minimum of €200 per month.
 For example, the average moving ticket is around €10.00.

 Public transport is quite cheap in both cities when compared to other major European cities, and annual transport tickets can range from €250,00 to €330,00.
 Milan, in comparison to Rome, has a more extensive metro system.

 Running a car is expensive in both cities, but this is true nationwide, considering the price of gas, insurance, and the costs of a private garage if parking is an issue where you live.